markqvist/Reticulum/docs/source/overview.rst

 ***********************
 Understanding Reticulum
 ***********************
 This document will briefly describe the overall purpose and operating principles of Reticulum, a networking stack designed for reliable and secure communication over high-latency, low-bandwidth links.
 It should give you an overview of how the stack works, and an understanding of how to develop networked applications using Reticulum.

 This document is not an exhaustive source of information on Reticulum, at least not yet.
-Currently, the best place to go for such information is the Python reference implementation of Reticulum.
-Both the reference implementation and this document may (and will) change rapidly in the current phase of development, but historical versions will always be available in the Git repositories.
+Currently, the best place to go for such information is the Python reference implementation of Reticulum, along with the API reference.

 After reading this document, you should be well-equipped to understand how a Reticulum network operates, what it can achieve, and how you can use it yourself.
 If you want to help out with the